 These essay topics relate to William Shakespeare's tragedy 'Romeo and Juliet'.
 These topics are separated by subject, and few of the more complex topics are briefly unpacked in order to better facilitate understanding.

 3. Romeo & Juliet Discussion Questions

-This lesson will include discussion questions from William Shakespeare's ''Romeo and Juliet''.
-These questions will be separated by theme.
-And, in order to better facilitate meaningful discussions, some of these questions will be briefly expanded.
+These discussion questions from William Shakespeare's ''Romeo and Juliet'' are separated by theme.
+In order to better facilitate meaningful discussions, some of these questions are briefly expanded.

 4. Romeo & Juliet Act 1 Questions

-This lesson includes a series of important questions from Act 1 of William Shakespeare's Romeo and Juliet.
-These will be divided by theme, and some of the more complex questions will include possible discussion points.
+This series of important questions from Act 1 of William Shakespeare's Romeo and Juliet are divided by theme.
+Some of the more complex questions include possible discussion points.